Z6dev/Z6dev/README.md

 I also really Like **Game Development**.
 I made some games, like those on my Gamejolt.
 But you know those are **HOT GARBAGE**!!!!!
 Buuutttttt, I'm also currently working on a game Made in C!!!
 I hope I can finish it though.

+Oh!
+And I use Debian!
+so If I ever makes some stuff windows support may come later or even never.
+(I hope not)

 ---

 ## 🖥 Things I love: